lolotux/RSSVE/RSSVE/readme.txt

     3. Download the latest version of Scatterer for your respective KSP version.
     4. Install the mods according to the instructions provided by each one.
     5. Download the latest version of Real Solar System Visual Enhancements (RSSVE).
-    6. Extract the contents of RSSVE inside the GameData folder.
+    6. Extract the contents of the RSSVE .zip file and move the resulting "RSSVE" folder inside the GameData folder.
 The final file & folder structure should look like this:

     *   GameData/ModuleManager.X.X.XX.X.dll
     *   GameData/EnvironmentalVisualEnhancements